2019 Ottawa Redblacks season

-The 2019 Ottawa Redblacks season was the sixth season for the team in the Canadian Football League.
+The 2019 Ottawa Redblacks season was the sixth season for the team in the Canadian Football League (CFL).
 This was the sixth season with Marcel Desjardins as general manager and Rick Campbell as head coach.

 The Redblacks were eliminated from playoff contention for the first time since their inaugural season in 2014 following a week 18 loss to the Toronto Argonauts on October 11, 2019.

 Offseason

 Free-Agency

 The 2018 CFL free agency period officially opened at 12:00pm EST on February 12, 2019.
 Significant transactions are listed below: